 Entries are judged against peers, meaning Corporate competes with Corporate, Education against Education, and so on.
 Entries are reviewed on their own merit.
 We hope for winners in each category, but don’t require them.
 As a result, the top award in a category is not necessarily a Gold Camera, but may be a Silver Screen or Certificate for Creative Excellence winner.
 Conversely, more than one Gold, Silver or Certificate may be awarded in a category.

-Decisions about winners are based on both effectiveness and creativity by judges located around the world.
+Decisions about winners are based on both effectiveness and creativity.
 As an independent company, we feel no corporate pressure to change that system.

 We also showcase winners in awards presentations held in many countries.
-This past year’s top winners were shown to groups in The Philippines, France, Switzerland, Japan, and Austria.
+This past year’s top winners were shown to groups in Switzerland, Japan, Russia and Australia.